Sniffdog/SplitSniff/README.md

-# SniffDog-Zpool, MiningPoolHub, HashRefinery
+# SniffDog-Zpool.ca, MiningPoolHub.com, HashRefinery.com, and Ahashpool.com

 *This is Windows software designed for Nvidia 1080ti

 *Malaware tried to steal Zcash miner...You may have to exempt sniffdog folder before running Splitsniffin.bat

-Thanks to Arronsace and NemosMiner --SniffDog-- has been created to Monitor MiningPoolHub, Zpool, and HashRefinery mining pools in real-time in order to find the most profitable Algo /
+Thanks to Arronsace and NemosMiner --SniffDog-- has been created to Monitor MiningPoolHub.com, Zpool.ca, HashRefinery.com, and Ahashpool.com mining pools in real-time in order to find the most profitable Algo /

 Auto Benchmarks Each algo to get optimal speeds and benches throughout monitoring